akshaybaisla2/Data-Science-Portfolio/README.md

-- **Micro projects ML**
-	- [Bikes-rental](https://github.com/akshaybaisla2/Bikes-rental/blob/master/bikes.ipynb):Problem Statement- Bike-sharing system are meant to rent the bicycle and return to the different place for the bike sharing purpose in Washington DC.
-You are provided with rental data spanning for 2 years.
-You must predict the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.
-  - [Black Friday Sales Prediction](https://github.com/akshaybaisla2/Black-friday-sale-prediction/blob/master/black%20friday%20prediction.ipynb): Build a model to predict the purchase amount of customer against various products which will help them to create a personalized offer for customers against different products.
-  - [Cristiano Ronaldo goals dataset eda](https://github.com/akshaybaisla2/Cristiano-Ronaldo-goals-dataset/blob/master/CristianoRonaldo.ipynb): Dataset of Cristiano Ronaldo’s attempts on the goal target, in his all recorded & unrecorded matches, predict if he has scored a goal or not .
-  - [Employee Absenteeism](https://github.com/akshaybaisla2/employee_Absenteeism): Employee Absenteeism at work analysis and prediction using Python, MYSQL, Tableau

-*Tools: Python, MySQL, Tableau,,numpy,scipy,scikit-learn,matplotlib,pandas*

 - **Natural Language Processing (NLP)**
   - [Sms Spam Classifier](https://github.com/akshaybaisla2/SmsSpamClassifier/blob/master/Sms_Spam_Classifier%20(1).ipynb): Predicting whether an SMS is a spam or ham, SMS are tagged accordingly- ham for legitimate and spam for spam messages.